ATR 72: ATR 72-212A

+ATR 72-600 HighLine Editions

+The ATR 72-600 HighLine is the same as the ATR 72-600 however it featured an executive cabin layout.

 ATR 72MP

 The ATR 72MP is an ATR 72-600 derivative developed by Leonardo for search and rescue, maritime patrol, command and control, communication, computers, intelligence, surveillance and reconnaissance (C4ISR).

 Leonardo Electronics designed its Airborne Tactical Observation and Surveillance (ATOS) backbone to manage its sensors, combine their output in a tactical situation presented on up to four workstations.